swissmanu/mse-paper-rxjs-debugger/content/content.md

 # Related Work {#sec:background}

 Salvaneschi et al. [@Salvaneschi_Mezini_2016] identified the divergence between expected and actual behavior of a control-flow oriented debugger as one of their key motivations for RP debugging: The stack-based runtime model of control-flow oriented debuggers does not match the software engineers data-flow oriented mental model of the program they are debugging.
 This is because the debugger has a "lack of abstractions"; it cannot interpret high-level RP abstractions and works on the low-level implementations of the regarding RP runtime environment instead.
-The group proposed the first specialized RP debugging solution for RP programs implemented with REScala [@Salvaneschi_Hintz_Mezini_2014], a RP runtime for the Scala^[https://scala-lang.org/] programming language.
+The group proposed the first specialized RP debugging solution for RP programs implemented with REScala [@Salvaneschi_Hintz_Mezini_2014], a RP runtime for the Scala programming language.
 Integrated in the Eclipse IDE, the utilities provide a wide range of RP debugging functionalities like the visualization of data-flow graphs and the information that traverses through them.
 Reactive breakpoints allow further to interrupt program execution once a graph node re-evalutes its value.

 Since then, RP gained more traction across various fields of software engineering.
-With a shared vision on how to surface RP abstractions on API level, *ReactiveX*^[http://reactivex.io/] consolidated numerous projects under one open source organization.
+With a shared vision on how to surface RP abstractions on API level, *ReactiveX*^[[http://reactivex.io/](http://reactivex.io/)] consolidated numerous projects under one open source organization.
 Together, its members provide RP runtime environments for many of todays mainstream programming languages like Java, C#, or Swift.
-For the development of JavaScript-based applications, software engineers can rely on RxJS^[https://rxjs.dev].
-One of the more popular adopters of this library is Google Angular^[https://angular.io/], a framework to develop web frontend applications, where it is used to model asynchronous operations like fetching data.
+For the development of JavaScript-based applications, software engineers can rely on RxJS^[[https://rxjs.dev](https://rxjs.dev)].
+One of the more popular adopters of this library is Google Angular^[[https://angular.io/](https://angular.io/)], a framework to develop web frontend applications, where it is used to model asynchronous operations like fetching data.

 Two years after Salvaneschi et al. proposed RP Debugging, Banken et al. [@Banken_Meijer_Gousios_2018] showed in their paper that debugging RxJS-based RP programs is not that different from REScala-based ones.
 They were able to categorize the debugging motivations of their study participants into four main, overarching themes.
 These can be put into direct correlation with the debugging issues identified by Salvaneschi et al. earlier as we show in Table [1](#tbl:salvaneschi-vs-banken).